businsweetie/credit_scoring/README.md

 Based on the initial analysis, outliers were detected in some features (measurements that stand out from the general sample), which were subsequently removed.

 <a name="dependencies"><h2>Identification of dependencies between features</h2></a>
+To better determine which features affect the probability of a client's default, it is necessary to consider the relationship between the target feature and the other features.
+Based on the graphical representation of dependencies, the features that have a greater impact on the value of the target feature were identified